-Before exploring stretch IRA alternatives, however, it helps to review the stretch IRA as it currently stands, and how it may change.
+Before exploring stretch IRA alternatives, however, it helps to review the stretch IRA as it was and how that’s changed.

 The stretch IRA is gone

-The stretch IRA preserves the tax-deferred status of an inherited IRA for most non-spouse beneficiaries.
-Under current law, the beneficiary — typically a child, grandchild, or great-grandchild— could stretch out the annual required minimum distributions (RMDs) they would owe over their own lifetime rather than the lifetime of the original account owner.
+The stretch IRA preserved the tax-deferred status of an inherited IRA for most non-spouse beneficiaries.
+Under its terms, the beneficiary — typically a child, grandchild, or great-grandchild— could stretch out the annual required minimum distributions (RMDs) they would owe over their own lifetime rather than the lifetime of the original account owner.

-That yields smaller RMDs and a smaller annual tax bill, allowing the funds that remain in the IRA to potentially deliver tax-deferred growth for decades longer.
-By taking advantage of the stretch IRA, in fact, families can even pass down an IRA from generation to generation, extending its tax-deferred (or tax-free, in the case of a Roth IRA) status to beneficiaries along the way.
+That yielded smaller RMDs and a smaller annual tax bill, allowing those funds that remain in the IRA to potentially deliver tax-deferred growth for decades longer.
+By taking advantage of the stretch IRA, in fact, families could even pass down an IRA from generation to generation, extending its tax-deferred (or tax-free, in the case of a Roth IRA) status to beneficiaries along the way.

-But the Setting Every Community Up for Retirement Enhancement Act, or the SECURE Act, which has received overwhelming bipartisan support in Congress and could be approved by the end of 2019, would likely change all that.
+But the Setting Every Community Up for Retirement Enhancement Act, or the SECURE Act, which was signed into law by President Trump on Dec.
+20, 2019, changes all that.

 Stricter IRA withdrawal mandates for non-spouse beneficiaries would affect millions of households, he said, not just the extremely wealthy.

 “It really changes planning for anyone with an IRA bigger than about $400,000,” he said.
 “And it wouldn’t just impact those with an IRA today, but anyone with a large 401(k), 403(b), a pension plan, or any other retirement asset that will eventually get rolled into an IRA.
 This affects regular folks.”

 For example, LaBrecque recommends that pre-retirees who are still working and wish to continue contributing to their retirement accounts consider converting their traditional IRA to a Roth, which would reduce or eliminate a significant tax bill for their future heirs.
 (They may also be able to rollover an old 401(k) or 403(b) to a Roth if they have left that employer.)